DecisiveAI/mdai-docs/src/install/aws/ingress.md

 ## DNS

-To expose the OpenTelemetry Collector within the MDAI Engine™ to the public, we've simplified the provisioning of two Load Balancers
+To expose the OpenTelemetry Collector within the MDAI Engine to the public, we've simplified the provisioning of two Load Balancers

 1. AWS Application Load Balancer `mdai-grpc-endpoint`
 2. AWS Network Load Balancer `mdai-non-grpc-endpoint`